addyosmani/backbone-fundamentals/chapters/07-common-problems.md

 Perhaps the most frequent of these questions surround how to do more with Views.
 If you are interested in discovering how to work with nested Views, learn about view disposal and inheritance, this section will hopefully have you covered.

+#### View Nesting

+**Problem**

-#### Nesting: What is the best approach for rendering and appending Sub-Views in Backbone.js?
+What is the best approach for rendering and appending Subviews in Backbone.js?

+**Solution**

-Nesting is generally considered a good way to maintain hierarchal views for writing maintainable code.
-As a beginner, one might try writing a very simple setup with sub-views (e.g inner views) as follows:
+Since web pages are composed of nested elements and Backbone views correspond to elements within the page, nesting views is an intuitive approach to managing a hierarchy of elements.
+As a beginner, one might try writing a very simple setup with subviews (e.g inner views) as follows:

 ```javascript